Happy New Year!

 “Will taking this action (purchase) bring me closer to, or further away from my goal?”

 Just taking long enough to recognize the behavior you are trying to change, and asking this all important question can mean the difference between success and failure.
 How does this impending action impact the achievement of your goal?
+If you’re trying to achieve financial goals such as completing a debt management program, you must look at your spending habits closely.

 If you are able to stop that long, and truly are committed to your resolution or goal, just asking honestly and answering can be the help you need to get the new behavior to take hold, over time.
 When you get to the point that you no longer need to ask yourself the question – you just subconsciously KNOW – you will have made great progress in basically reprogramming your mind with the discipline to do what is necessary to get to your goal.